NeuralAIM/CodeHack/README.md

 `connected_users()`: Returns a list of dictionaries containing information about the users currently connected to the player's server.
 Each dictionary includes the user's username, IP address, and password hash.

-`refresh_cookies(server)`: Refreshes the cookies for a given server.
+`generate_random_cookies(server)`: Refreshes the cookies for a given server.
 Returns the updated cookies.

 ## firewallv1